Diljale: Plot

 The army captures four associates of Dara.
 To get them freed, Dara asks Shaka, Shabnam and some others to hijack a bus travelling from Vaishno Devi.
 When Shaka captures them and brings them to a ruined temple, he is shocked to find Radhika (who had gone to Vaishno Devi to pray for Shaka) among the hostages.
-She confronts him and tells him that he never loved her or the homeland, India.
+She confronts him and tells him that he never loved her or the country.
 Shaka is stung and tells her that he lost everything for her love.
 She then tells him to release everyone since they are innocent and says that if he loves her, he will do so.
 He agrees under the condition that she will remain with him.
 When Shabnam and the others tried to stop this release, Shaka disarms them and releases the hostages and runs away with Radhika.
-Dara is livid with the betrayal and wants to kill Shaka.
+Dara is livid with this betrayal and wants to kill Shaka.
 Raja Saab meets him and tells him to kill Shaka and release Radhika.
 Dara agrees, but in return, wants his four associates released and for his entire group to be safely escorted by Raja Saab to Pakistan.

 Meanwhile, the corrupt police officer, who killed Shyam's father, tries to kill Shaka, who disarms him.
 To save himself, the police officer tells the truth to Radhika, who is shocked to see the depth of love which Shaka has for her.
 Shaka kills the police officer, but is captured by Dara's men.
 Dara puts both of them under lock and key, but Shabnam releases Shaka.
 Shaka confronts Dara and asks him not to sell his homeland to politicians like Raja Saab, but Dara orders his men to kill Shaka.
-The Major and his army attack at that very moment.
+Army attack Dara and his men at that very moment.
 Raja Saab, Dara and his men escape with Radhika in their custody with Shaka and Shabnam in close pursuit.
-The Major finds Raja Saab's son hiding in a corner and finds out the truth about Shyam and Raja Saab.
+Ranvir finds Raja Saab's son hiding in a corner and finds out the truth about Shyam and Raja Saab.